 Umpqua Velo Club is a recreational cycling organization in Roseburg, Oregon, that works to promote cycling, safety, education, defense and protection of the rights and responsibilities of cyclists.

-Bicycle Transportation Alliance is a non-profit membership organization working to promote bicycling and improve bicycling conditions in Oregon.
+The Street Trust is a non-profit membership organization working to promote bicycling and improve bicycling conditions in Oregon.